-When you start PowerPoint, it greets you with a screen that's so cluttered with stuff that you're soon ready to consider newsprint and markers as a viable alternative for your presentations.
-The center of the screen is mercifully blank, but the top part of the screen is chock-full of little icons and buttons and doohickies.
+For the purposes of this chapter, click Blank Presentation to get started with a new presentation.
+You will next be greeted with a screen that's so cluttered with stuff that you're soon ready to consider newsprint and markers as a viable alternative for your presentations.
+The center of the screen is mercifully blank, but the top part of the screen is chock-full of little icons and buttons and doohickeys.
 What is all that stuff?